bhopkins0/OpenVPN-WebAdmin/README.md

 # Installation

-I have only tested this on LEMP stacks (PHP 7.4) running Ubuntu >= 20.04.
+I have only tested this on LEMP stacks (PHP 7.4 and PHP 8.0) running Ubuntu >= 20.04.

 0. Install LEMP stack  and set up MySQL (create database and user for the webadmin)